 The dilemma: What are Pulse Africa going to recommend to future travellers?

 There are many accommodation choices in the Falls area on both sides of the river, making the choice for visitors tricky.
 Price is often a determining factor but as we discovered, the hotels are surprisingly comparative in terms of cost.
-For instance if you prefer to be in town close to the action, the Grand Old Dame, The Victoria Falls Hotel will cost you no more than staying at Ilala Lodge.
-(Nicci you might want to put this after your cost comments below) If however you prefer to be in a quieter location, both VFRL and VFSL (expand names) offer bush experiences as well as providing easy access to the action of the town.
+For instance if you prefer to be in town close to the action, the Grand Old Dame, The Victoria Falls Hotel will cost you not much more than staying at Ilala Lodge.
+If however you prefer to be in a quieter location, both Victoria Falls River Lodge and Victoria Falls Safari Lodge offer bush experiences as well as providing easy access to the action of the town.
 How about a combination of the two?
 Certainly a possibility depending how often you wish to pack and unpack bags.

 With travellers being increasingly more cost sensitive, I thought a cost comparison may be useful.
 Out came the calculator and after some time punching figures I was surprised at just how cost friendly the fully inclusive upstream lodge rates were.
 Keep in mind that the lodges include all meals, two daily activities (game drives, canoes, walking, boating to name a few), high tea and local beverages – not to mention a few extra thrills and trills. (gourmet meals, private plunge pools etc…) Now add those extra meals and activities to the rate a hotel in town offers and the difference is marginal.
 Good value indeed.

 The River Club on the Zambian side of the Zambezi is the most adaptable in terms of their rates.
 Here guests can spend one night on a B&B basis and another on Fully Inclusive – all depending on which activities you have planned for the day.
 This owner run lodge is a real home-from-home experience and for anyone with an interest in history, it is a must.